swiec/radixdlt-js/README.md

 ## Contribute

-Contributions are welcome, we simply ask to:
+Contributions are welcome, we simply ask to review our [Contributing](CONTRIBUTING.md) guidelines before submitting changes to the project.

-* Fork the codebase
-* Make changes
-* Submit a pull request for review

 When contributing to this repository, we recommend to discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.